 - removing the liquidation stage after the dissolution of a company in cases where the company has no assets;

 - allowing Greek sociétés anonymes to use the law of their registered office instead of the law of the centre of their effective management; and

 - encouraging dispute resolution through arbitration and mediation procedures.

 A draft of the proposal was delivered in April 2015 by the working group established for this purpose.
-However, the future of the proposal is still unknown.
+The working group was reactivated in March 2018 and the draft law is expected to be adopted by June.
 If adopted, the new Codified Law 2190/1920 will constitute a wholesale change of Greek corporate law.

 What legislation governs M&A in your jurisdiction?